We've got everything you need!

 c) In the event of the application of prudential regulations issued by the Peruvian Supervisory Organization for Banking, Insurance and Pension Fund Administrators, such as those linked to anti-money laundering and counter-terrorism financing;

-d) If the User provides false, incomplete or insufficient information; and/or
+d) If you provide false, incomplete or insufficient information; and/or

-e) If the continued existence of the usage of the Services violates these Terms, Ontop and/or Ontop Card Provider internal and/or acceptable use policies, or any applicable law(s).
+e) If the continued existence of the usage of the Card and related Services violates these Terms, Ontop and/or Ontop Card Provider internal and/or acceptable use policies, or any applicable law(s).

-8.2.1 In the cases described in subparagraphs c) and d) above, the notification for termination of the Services or blocking the Account will become effective within seven (7) calendar days following notification.
-In all other cases, Ontop will inform the User of the decision to terminate the Services with three (3) business days’ prior notice.
+8.2.1 In the cases described in subparagraphs c) and d) above, the notification for termination of the Services or blocking the Card Account will become effective within seven (7) calendar days following notification.
+In all other cases, we will inform you of the decision to terminate the Services with three (3) business days’ prior notice.

-8.2.2 Once the Services have been definitively terminated, the User can only obtain a refund of the funds available on the Ontop Card after notifying the Ontop Contact Center to inform them of the instructions for the return.
+8.2.2 Once our Card Services have been definitively terminated, you can only obtain a refund of the funds available on the Ontop Card after notifying the Ontop Contact Center to inform them of the instructions for the return.

-8.3 Termination by User.
-The User can refrain using the Services and terminate the Ontop Card Services at any time by making a request through the Ontop Platform.
-Users can obtain a refund of the funds available on the Ontop Card after notifying the Ontop Contact Center to inform them of the instructions for their reimbursement.
+8.3 Termination by Cardholder.
+You can refrain from using and terminate the Ontop Card Services at any time by making a request through the Ontop Platform.
+You can obtain a refund of the funds available on the Ontop Card after notifying the Ontop Contact Center to inform them of the instructions for their reimbursement.

-8.4 Death or Incapacity of a User.
-Following notice of death or incapacity of a User, Ontop and/or the Ontop Card Provider may freeze the Ontop Card balance, refuse to accept transactions, and reverse or return deposits.
-Neither Ontop nor the Ontop Card Provider are required to release the funds until Ontop or the Ontop Card Provider receives any documents reasonably requested to verify such death or incapacity, as well as who is entitled to the funds in the Ontop Card balance.
-If a User dies while residing outside of the United States, we may require a personal representative to be appointed by a court in a United States jurisdiction.
-If Ontop or the Ontop Card Provider has any tax liability when making payment of the balance to the User’s estate, the estate will be responsible for repaying Ontop and/or the Ontop Card Provider the amount of that tax.
+8.4 Death or Incapacity of a Cardholder.
+Following notice of death or incapacity of a Cardholder, we may freeze the Card Account balance, refuse to accept transactions, and reverse or return deposits.
+Neither Ontop nor the Ontop Card Provider are required to release the funds until we receive any documents reasonably requested to verify such death or incapacity, as well as who is entitled to the funds in the Card Account balance.
+If a Cardholder dies while residing outside of the United States, we may require a personal representative to be appointed by a court in a United States jurisdiction.
+If Ontop or the Ontop Card Provider has any tax liability when making payment of the balance to the Cardholder’s estate, the estate will be responsible for repaying Ontop and/or the Ontop Card Provider the amount of that tax.

 8.6 Survival.
 Any of the provisions hereunder which by their nature are meant to survive expiration or early termination of these Terms for any reason will remain in effect, including but not limited to the following: Sections 3 - Requesting an Ontop Card, 4 - Ontop Card Usage, Conditions, Limits and Restrictions, 5 - Blocking your Ontop Card, 6 - Other Terms Applicable to Ontop Card Services, 7 - Access to the Services, 9 - Indemnification, 11 - Force Majeure, 12 - Waiver Set-Off, 13 - Limitation of Liability, 14 - Tax Matters and 15 - General.